justinrassier/justinrassier-dot-com/apps/blog/src/content/2024-04-24-go-down-the-rabbit-hole.md

 ---
-title: Follow the Rabbit Hole
+title: Go Down the Rabbit Hole
-description: 'Follow the Rabbit hole as far as it takes you to solve the problem at hand'
+description: 'Go down the Rabbit hole as far as it takes you to solve the problem at hand'
 published: true
-slug: 2024-04-24-follow-thre-rabbit-hole
+slug: 2024-04-24-go-down-the-rabbit-hole
 publishedDate: '2024-04-24'
 ---